danteRub/mateOS/README.md

 ## 📝 Based on

-MateOS is a fork of [Omarchy](https://github.com/basecamp/omarchy), customized and adapted for specific use cases.
+MateOS is built on top of Arch Linux, using only official repositories.

 ## 📄 License